awsdocs/aws-codebuild-user-guide/doc_source/troubleshooting.md

 **Issue:** When you try to run a build project, the build fails with the error "Git Clone Failed: unable to access `'your-repository-URL'`: SSL certificate problem: self signed certificate\."

- **Possible causes:**
-+ Your source repository has a self\-signed certificate, but you have not chosen to install the certificate from your S3 bucket as part of your build project\.
+ **Possible cause:** Your source repository has a self\-signed certificate, but you have not chosen to install the certificate from your S3 bucket as part of your build project\.

  **Recommended solutions:**
 + Edit your project\.
 For **Certificate**, choose **Install certificate from S3**\.
 For **Bucket of certificate**, choose the S3 bucket where your SSL certificate is stored\.
 For **Object key of certificate**, type the name of your S3 object key\.